crunchysoul/portfolio-1/README.md

-# My Portfolio Project (www.glenndimaliwat.com)
+# My Portfolio Website Project (www.glenndimaliwat.com)
-A portfolio website is something that will not only help me get a job, but it will also represent my brand and all my digital services.
-What I have in mind is a portfolio that I can update over time.
-It is a project that will never be finished.
+A portfolio website is a project that will not only help me get a job, but it will also represent my brand and all the digital services I provide as a Software Developer and Designer.
+What I have in mind is a portfolio that can be updated over time.
+For me, it is a project that is never finished and more content will be added as I get more experience and projects.

-For my design, I decided to go with cool and calm blue colours with a hint of grey and brown.
-For me, these colours are very flexible as they can be transformed from urban to corporate.
-Although for the theme that I chose, it will have to be suitable for the photo which I recently took in Melbourne.
-I also went with a modern hipster logo to represent my brand and a wolf theme to express my values as a pack leader or a team member.
+For my design, I decided to go with a cool and calm colour scheme which are multiple blue colours with a hint of grey and brown.
+These colours seem very flexible as they can be transformed from urban, corporate or hipster.
+The theme that I, however, is a modern hipster design which matches my logo and my profile photo.
+I want to represent my brand as someone who is familiar with the current style of the web and familiar with the popular culture.
+I believe that this extends my target demographic globally and it represents my identity.

 # Contents
 - Trello board